annotation/text-fabric/docs/Api/Bhsa.md

           That way, we blur the distinction between the individual results, but it is easier to oversee where the results are.
           This is how SHEBANQ displays its query results.
-        * `False: make a separate display for each result tuple.
+        * `False`: make a separate display for each result tuple.
           This gives the best account of the exact result set.

         ???+ caution "mixing up highlights"
             Condensing may mix-up the highlight coloring.
             If a node occurs in two results, at different positions in the tuple, the `colorMap` wants to assign it two colors!
-            Yet one color will be chosen, and it is unpredictable which.
+            Yet one color will be chosen, and it is unpredictable which one.

     ??? info "start"
         `start` is the starting point in the results iterable (1 is the first one).